 Reviewer’s Note: BPA has already shared this definition with the Delivery, section 14 and will be in section 2 of the Agreement.

-2.«#» “Transfer Service Eligible Resource” means any (i) Dedicated Resource serving Total Retail Load or (ii) Consumer-Owned Resource serving On-Site Consumer Load.
+2.«#» “Transfer Service Eligible Resource” means any (1) Dedicated Resource serving Total Retail Load or (2) Consumer-Owned Resource serving On-Site Consumer Load.

 ***